communitybridge/easycla/dev.md

 ### Configure Git

-EasyCLA currently relies on two private libraries for user authorization and common data models:
+EasyCLA currently relies on several private libraries for user authorization and common data models and other libraries:

 - github.com/LF-Engineering/lfx-kit (authorization library)
 - github.com/LF-Engineering/lfx-models (common data models)
+- github.com/LF-Engineering/aws-lambda-go-api-proxy (forked library which includes query parameters fixes)

-The near-term plan is to migrate these private libraries to the github.com/communitybridge organization as public repositories.
+The near-term plan is to migrate some of these private libraries to the github.com/communitybridge organization as public repositories.

 Until that time, each user needs to request access to these repositories